valiton/k8s-terraform-blueprints/terraform/cloud-provider/aws/bootstrapping/gitops-eks-addons/README.md

 - Creates the ArgoCD cluster secret (including in-cluster)
 - Creates the intial set App of Apps (addons, workloads, etc.)

-This setup does not contain any application specific requirements.
-It focuses simply on Layer 1 that contains the VPC and EKS.

 ## Usage
 See the example implementation: [example folder](../../examples/README.md#base-module--gitops-eks-addons)